qwaneu/qwaneu.github.io/_drafts/stigmergy-writeup.md

 It is still code that works, and replicates in similar ways to desireable code.

-Ways to remediate:
+Ways to remediate and other reflections.
+We didn't separate the stigmergic and 'other' (e.g. facilitation) solutions on this poster, this is an improvement for next time.

+Stigmergic solutions (change the environment):

-1. Identify the most popular place to copy, improve that place
+- Identify the most popular place to copy, improve that place, so that new copies are better.

-    **\*\***
+- Convention over configuration - extract scaffolds for code generation (also called archetypes or templates)

+Facilitation:
+- Create shared understanding
+- Challenge the status quo - shake things up.

+And finally we had some more reflection, coming to acceptance and awareness:
+- Good can turn to bad
+- Accept the gray (some code is good to some people, solving some problem in some context)

 <a id="orgdbba649"></a>

 # Common themes

-The posters did / did not have common themes
+The posters did / did not have common themes @@TODO or to delete / leave for later

 <a id="org53b002e"></a>